Auckland port turns in 'reasonable' half-year profit

 The port will pay its owner, Auckland Council, an interim dividend of $2.1m.

-The group net profit after tax was an increase of 72.8 per cent from the half-year ending December 2020, however the result included a $8.6m gain on investment properties.
+The group net profit after tax was an increase of 72.8 per cent from the half-year ending December 2020, however the result included an $8.6m gain on investment properties.
 Excluding this gain, group net profit lifted by 9 per cent.

 Revenue was up $17.4m on the previous corresponding half year.
 Costs increased by $15.7m, attributed to additional energy, depreciation and labour costs.